 Hiking the Trails

-Hiking the bike trails is free, dogs are welcome as well.
-(Please be courteous to riders and keep them on a leash)
+Hiking the bike trails is free and you can bring your dog too!
+(Please be courteous to riders and keep them on a leash.)

 Hiking at Justin Trails Resort

-Nestled in a private coulee, Justin Trails Resort includes 200 acres of woodland, hills and meadows.
-They created a trail system in 1985 for guests to enjoy cross-country skiing, snowshoeing, hiking, running, fat tire biking or making up their own adventures.
-Access to the trail system is included for lodging guests, for day visitors the Trail Fee fee is $5 and includes disc golf.
+Nestled in a private coulee, Justin Trails Resort includes 200 acres of woodland, hills, and meadows.
+They created a trail system in 1985 for guests to enjoy cross-country skiing, snowshoeing, hiking, running, fat tire biking, or making up your own adventures.
+Access to the trail system is included for lodging guests.
+Day visitors pay a $5 fee which also includes disc golf.

 Hiking Trails Along Beaver Creek